interTwin-eu/raster-to-stac/README.md

 # Raster-to-STAC
-This package allows the creation of STAC Collection with Items and Assets starting from different kind of raster datasets.
+This component allows the creation of STAC Collection with Items and Assets starting from different kinds of raster datasets.
+It also allows the user to automatically upload the resulting files to an Amazon S3 Bucket, to make them publicly accessible and reachable worldwide.
+The goal is to make a dataset easily accessible, interoperable, and shareable.

 Depending on the requirements, two approaches can be taken:

 1. Via COGs